SatyaNihal/snakeGame/README.md

 # Snake Game

 A classic Snake game implemented in C++ for the terminal.
 Control a snake to eat food, grow longer, and score points while avoiding collisions with the walls or your own tail.
-Created by **Satya Nihal Kodukula** to make use of low-level programming knowledge learnt in **CISC 221, Computer Architecture.**
+Created by **Satya Nihal Kodukula** to make use of low-level programming knowledge learnt in **CISC 221, Computer Architecture.** Inspired by https://www.geeksforgeeks.org/snake-code-cpp/?ref=gcse_outind.

 ## Features